Themimitoof/netwark/README.md

 In the future, it's planned to add more tools and the capability to create _smoke pings_ graphs and alerts.

+# Features
+Today, Netwark is capable to:

+ * Run asynchronous tasks (operations) with the possibility to broadcast (or not) the tasks to one or multiples machines/queues:
+    * Can run ``mtr`` and retrieve a graph
+    * Can run a simple ``ping``
+ * Run synchronous tasks for retrieving:
+    * WHOIS informations from *domains names*, *IP addresses* and *ASN numbers*
+    * Retrieve informations about the manufacturer of a device by looking on the *MAC OUI* table
+    * Calculate IPv4/IPv6 subnets with a *IP calculator*
+ * Access to all features with a **REST API** or through a sweet web interface

+More *network*/*discovery* tools will be added to the list of available tools on asynchronous queues.

 # Deployment informations
 Netwark is completly written in Python using [Pyramid Framework](https://trypyramid.com/), [Cornice](http://cornice.readthedocs.io/), [Celery](https://docs.celeryproject.org/en/latest) and uses PostgreSQL has database.